halhen/statnot/README.md

     # Always show text from STATUS_COMMAND?
 If false, only show notifications
     USE_STATUSTEXT=True

+    # Put incoming notifications in a queue, so each one is shown.
+    # If false, the most recent notification is shown directly.
+    QUEUE_NOTIFICATIONS=True

     # update_text(text) is called when the status text should be updated
     # If there is a pending notification to be formatted, it is appended as
     # the final argument to the STATUS_COMMAND, e.g. as $1 in default shellscript